 Katy Culver started the year as a strategy consultant, but after realizing that her interests lay in operating within tech, she joined the On Deck First 50 Fellowship to make that transition.
-After turning down offers from big tech companies, Katy joined Dover, a seed-stage startup building the first end-to-end recruiting orchestration platform backed by Founders Fund and Y-Combinator, as an Engagement Manager.
+After turning down offers from big tech companies, Katy joined Dover, a Series A startup building the first end-to-end recruiting orchestration platform backed by Founders Fund and Y-Combinator, as an Engagement Manager.
 Here’s her journey:

 Starting my recruiting journey

 When I started recruiting in the fall of 2020, I was a strategy consultant at Accenture, focused on growth and digital strategy in the retail space.
 After 3 years in consulting, I decided that I wanted to make a pivot into a more operational role in tech.